-Cruise ship passengers await Florida deal allowing them to disembark
+Cuomo closes playgrounds, warns New Yorkers to heed social distancing

 Coronavirus news: here

-Reporting by Susan Heavey, Doina Chiacu, Tim Ahmann, Daniel Trotta and Peter Szekely; Writing by Grant McCool; Editing by Howard Goller
+Reporting by Susan Heavey, Doina Chiacu, Tim Ahmann, Daniel Trotta, Maria Caspani, Peter Szekely and David Brunnstrom; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller